-The Pros and Cons of High-Cost, Short-Term Lending
+Pros and Cons of High-Cost, Short-Term Lending for Businesses

-If you’re in a cash crunch and need funds quickly, what are your options?
+If your business is experiencing a cash crunch and you need funds quickly, what are your options?

-Conventional or government-backed loans can take time to process.
-It may be weeks before you receive the money.
+Conventional or government-backed loans can take time to process and the application can be rigorous.
+It may be weeks or months before you receive the money.

-Short-term business lending offers a convenient application process and quick access to funds.
-Learn how these loans, including high-cost short-term credit, can help your situation.
+Short-term lending offers businesses a convenient application process and quick access to funds.
+In spite of the potential for higher costs, short-term credit can help your situation.
+Learn how.

 What Is Short-Term Business Lending?

-Short-term business lending is the process of receiving a working capital loan from a lender that you pay off within a short timeframe.
-Business loan terms may give you up to 18-months to repay your funds.
+With short-term business lending, a lender provides you with working capital financing that you pay off within a short timeframe.
+Specifically, these business loan terms may give you up to 18 months to repay your funds.

 As with conventional loans, you’ll pay back your loan amount plus interest and other fees.
 Short-term financing differs from standard loans because it requires less paperwork or documentation.